 A balanced meal includes foods from multiple food groups: whole grains, lean protein, fiber-rich fruits and vegetables, and fat-free or low-fat dairy.
 Balance out your plate with all the food groups, along with a small amount of healthy fat, for sustained energy.

-Snacks should have lean protein and fiber-rich carbohydrates to provide lasting energy.
+Snacks should have lean protein and carbohydrates providing dietary fiber to provide lasting energy.
 Grab an apple and a handful of unsalted nuts; carrots and string cheese; or low-fat Greek yogurt and fresh berries.
 Keep in mind that snacks are not intended to fill you up, but to bridge you from one meal to the next.

 Remove Energy Zappers

-Skip the foods and beverages with added sugars, such as regular soda, sugary coffee and energy drinks.
+Skip the foods and beverages with added sugars, such as soda, sugar-sweetened coffee and energy drinks.
 These beverages may leave you buzzing for an hour, but likely will cause an energy crash.
-Instead, quench your thirst with water, fat-free or low-fat milk, low-calorie flavored water or unsweetened tea.
+Instead, quench your thirst with water, fat-free or low-fat milk, unsweetened flavored water or unsweetened tea.

 Find a Nutrition Expert